kodget/prodev-mobile-setup/README.md

 6. **Self-Documenting:** The starter app itself includes instructions about the reset command in the UI (see `app/(tabs)/index.tsx` line 74-84).

+7. **Intentionally Excluded from Git:** The `/app-example` directory is listed in `.gitignore` (line 39), meaning:
+   - ✅ It **exists locally** on your machine for reference
+   - ❌ It's **NOT tracked by git** and won't appear on GitHub
+   - 💡 This is **by design** - it's meant as temporary local reference only
+   - 🗑️ You should delete it when you're done referencing the example code

+### Important Note About Version Control

+> [!IMPORTANT]
+> The `app-example` directory exists on your local machine but will **NOT** be pushed to GitHub because it's excluded in `.gitignore`.
+This is intentional - the Expo team designed it as a local-only reference that you should delete once you're comfortable with your own implementation.

 ### When to Use It

 Use `npm run reset-project` when: